christiangriset/redbox/README.md

   // Process more data and run more COPYs
   ...

-  // Once finished streaming, close the pipe without attempting to send. handlerError(r.CloseWithoutSending())
+  // Once finished streaming, close the box without attempting to send. handlerError(r.CloseWithoutSending())
   ...
 }